-Write a program to count the numbers of characters in the string and store them in a dictionary data structure
+Write a program to count the numbers of characters in the string and store them in a dictionary data structure Write a program combine lists into a dictionary

 Write a program combine_lists into a dictionary.

 EXERCISE 6: Strings

 Write a program to check whether a string starts with specified characters.
 Write a program to check whether a string is palindrome or not